jgbakke/MongoAI-Documentation/README.md

 MongoAI.manager.HasInternetConnection();
 ```

 If this is false, you will not be able to use MongoAI so you may want to consider how to handle this.
 It is up to you to decide how to proceed.
+Usually, doing nothing will be fine because not having a connection will result in nothing getting updated, so the properties will just be the default properties configured in the Unity Editor.